SMD Resistors: Codes, Size, Testing, Tolerance and Selection

 3. E96 Digital Code and Letter Mixed Nominal Method

 II.
-SMD Resistor Sizes and Packages
+What Are the Standard SMD Resistor Sizes and Packages?

 IV.
-SMD Resistor Tolerance
+What Are the Standard SMD Resistor Tolerances?

 I. How to Identify SMD Resistor Codes